3 Timeless Lessons from The Richest Man in Babylon

 How to Invest

-You need to be patient with your investments, give them the time to grow.
+You need to be patient with your investments.

 Take Arkad, for example, he entrusted his gold to a brickmaker who promised to bring back rare jewels from his journey.